 - (18) The objective that where a priority customer is repaying an overdue bill, as agreed with the licensee, then that customer will have continued access to their STS supplied by the licensee. - (19) The objective that where a priority customer's access to their STS is subject to the credit management arrangements of the licensee (including disconnection) the customer will always, at a minimum, be provided with access to soft dial tone.
-For the purposes of this item, soft dial tone includes access to the '000' emergency number, Telstra Customer Service and Telstra Fault Centre.
+For the purposes of this item, soft dial tone includes access to the '000' emergency number, and Telstra customer service and fault contact numbers.